 How To Delete a Page or Whitespace from Word

-There is a number of methods used to solve the issue, but they all effectively end with the same purpose.
-If you’re getting frustrated by blank sheets within your perfectly honed documents, have rogue pages in the middle, or have empty gaps within pages, read on to find out how to delete a page or whitespace in Word.
+Several methods work to fix whitespace issues, but they all end with the same purpose.
+If you’re getting frustrated by blank sheets within your perfectly honed documents, have rogue pages in the middle, or have empty gaps within pages, read on to find out how to remove blank pages and whitespace in Microsoft Word.

 The simplest way to delete a page in Word involves cursor placement and the delete button.

 - For Windows, place your cursor at the very end of the document after any full stops or pictures.

 - Continually press “Delete” until the blank page(s) disappear.
 On Mac, press “fn + delete.”